Finding Contentment and Joy in the Christian Life

 Trusting God’s Plan

-So what should we do?
-Well, instead of trying to be in control of our lives, we need to submit full control to God.
-According to Proverbs 3:5-6, we should “trust in the LORD with all [our] heart and lean not on [our] own understanding; in all [our] ways submit to him, and he will make [our] paths straight.”
+Trust in the LORD with all [our] heart and lean not on [our] own understanding; in all [our] ways submit to him, and he will make [our] paths straight.

 When we submit to God, we can be sure that we’re walking in obedience to His plans for us, and we will receive God’s guidance, power, and blessings to fulfill God’s vision for us.
 That doesn’t mean everything will be easy.
 It does mean that we can find peace and contentment because we are no longer—knowingly or unknowingly—fighting against God’s vision for our lives.